How to Measure Success with Three Key RFP Metrics

 How to measure: In order to measure your shortlist rate accurately, you must create a tight relationship between your RFP and the sales data.
-Make sure that every RFP is associated with a sales opportunity your Customer Relationship Management (CRM) tool like Salesforce.
+Make sure that every RFP is associated with a sales opportunity in your Customer Relationship Management (CRM) tool like Salesforce or Salesflare.
 Then, work with your sales operations team to identify which deal stage should be classified as “shortlisted” (see below).
 From here, you can (and should) dig into process metrics, which will help you identify areas for improvement.

 RFP Process Metric: Time to Completion